Nordgaren/Elden-Ring-Debug-Tool/README.md

 # Change Log
 ### Beta 0.5

 * Inventory tab has been added.

+* Can now give yourself any item in the game, and add items to the list via the Resources/Items files and the Rsources/ERItemCategories.txt file.

+* Items are BY DEFAULT limited to only items that can be shared in multiplayer.
+You can turn this off with the checkbox in the panel next to the Give panel.

+* The panel on the right will become inventory viewer.

 ### Beta 0.4